SSGD: A safe and efficient method of gradient descent: Introduction

 To solving the problem of gradient security, Bonawitz et al. \cite{BIK+17} designed a secure aggregation protocol, Phong et al. \cite{PAH+18} encrypted the gradient before sending it, and Abadi et al. \cite{ACG+16} used differential privacy to protect the gradient.
 However, these three methods have their limitations.
 Secure aggregation \cite{BIK+17} requires the gradient to be an integer, so it is not compatible with most CNNs.
 Homomorphic encryption \cite{PAH+18} is only for parameter servers, and differential privacy\cite{ACG+16} protects the gradient while reducing the algorithm's performance.
 Therefore, this paper proposes a new gradient descent method, super stochastic gradient descent (SSGD) for achieving neuron-level security while maintaining the accuracy of model.
 Moreover, SSGD has stronger robustness.
 Phong et al. \cite{PAH+18} analyzed the leakage of the input data in single-layer perceptron with the single-sample and single neuron by using the sigmoid activation function.
 Pan et al. \cite{PZY+20} analyzed the leakage of sample data from multi-layer fully connected neural network gradients using the relu activation function, and indicated that multiple samples also reveal privacy.
 There are two neurons in the last layer which are only activated by the same single sample.
 Essentially, the leakage is caused by attacking the single-sample gradient.
 SSGD converts the neuron gradient into a unit vector.
 This makes that the gradient aggregation of neurons has super randomness.
-So the attacker cannot know the true gradient.
-Theoretically, SSGD will makes these attacks invalid, including the attack by searching for the optimal training sample \cite{ZLH19,ZMB20,GBD+20} based on minimizing the distance between the ground-truth gradient and the gradient calculated by the variable, and the attack by solving the equation system \cite{PZY+20} to obtain the training data.
+Super randomness may make the performance of the algorithm significantly worse, and it is not easy to converge.
+We choose to use multiple sample gradient composition updates to increase stability.
+At the same time, the super randomness also brings strong robustness. the attacker cannot know the true gradient.
+SSGD invalidates the attack gradient model.
+Including the attack by searching for the optimal training sample \cite{ZLH19,ZMB20,GBD+20} based on minimizing the distance between the ground-truth gradient and the gradient calculated by the variable, and the attack by solving the equation system \cite{PZY+20} to obtain the training data.